-My initial inspiration for this project was the large archive of photographs in the collection. them are black and white and show British plastic factories and workers of the 1960’s and 70’s which was a time when there was a massive increase in demand for plastic items.
-It amazed me how this microcosm of society was captured in such , and what drew my attention the most was the people that worked in these factories, their hairstyles, their choice of clothing - the people behind the plastics.
+My initial inspiration for this project was the large archive of photographs in the MoDiP collection.
+The majority of them are black and white and show British plastic factories and workers of the 1960’s and 70’s which was a time when there was a massive increase in demand for plastic items.
+It amazed me how this microcosm of society was captured in such great detail, and what drew my attention the most was the people that worked in these factories, their hairstyles, their choice of clothing - the people behind the plastics.

 |Photograph by BXL.|